gokayfem/ComfyUI_VLM_nodes/README.md

 - Qwen 3.5/3.6 thinking is off by default for lower latency and predictable output length; enable it explicitly for tasks that benefit from visual reasoning.
+- **Auto (SDPA)** is portable and preferred.
+Flash Attention 2 is accepted only on supported CUDA/ROCm builds and otherwise fails before model loading.
+- **VLM Runtime Diagnostics** produces a zero-download JSON report containing OS, Python, PyTorch, backend, dtype capability, and optional package versions.
-- Visualization-only companion repositories do not allocate CUDA memory.
+- Visualization-only companion repositories do not allocate accelerator memory.

 Avoid placing several independently quantized VLMs in one workflow unless the GPU can hold them.
 On a 24 GB card, Qwen 3 VL 2B is the fast default, Qwen 3 VL 8B fits in BF16, and larger models should use NF4.
-Qwen 3.5/3.6 can be substantially slower when their optional optimized linear-attention kernels are not available for the installed PyTorch/CUDA combination.
+Qwen 3.5/3.6 can be substantially slower when their optional optimized linear-attention kernels are not available for the installed PyTorch/backend combination.

 ## API nodes